 Nurses assess patient needs and administer medications; some even serve primary care providers.
-The U.S. Bureau of Labor Statistics reports the median income for registered nurses at $68,450 and projects a job growth rate of 15% through 2026.
-This projected increase would equate to more than 437,000 new nursing jobs.
+The Bureau of Labor Statistics (BLS) reports the median income for registered nurses is $70,000 and projects employment growth of 15% between 2016 and 2026.
+This projected increase would equate to more than 438,100 new nursing jobs.

-In Louisiana, more than 33% of nurses have more than 20 years experience.
-Louisiana offers multiple paths to enter the nursing field.
-Students can complete most associate programs in two years.
-Registered nurses have the opportunity to earn a bachelor of science through online RN to BSN program in Louisiana.
+In Louisiana, 33% of nurses of nurses hold more than 20 years experience.
+Louisiana offers multiple paths to enter the nursing field, and students can complete most associate programs in two years.
+Registered nurses (RNs) may earn a bachelor of science in nursing (BSN) through an online RN-to-BSN program in Louisiana.
 Nursing colleges in Louisiana also offer opportunities to earn a master of science and a doctorate in nursing, with each degree providing more career opportunities and higher average wages.

 How to Become a Nurse in Louisiana

-Many states have similar requirements for nursing education programs, such as ensuring adequate clinical and hands-on practice and a demonstration of knowledge.
-Prospective nurses must pass the National Licensure Council Exam for RNs, a rigorous six-hour test, and supply the Louisiana State Board of Nursing all required transcripts and documentation, including fingerprints for a criminal background check.
+Many states include similar requirements for nursing education programs, such as adequate clinical and hands-on practice and a demonstration of knowledge.
+Prospective nurses must pass the National Licensure Council Exam (NCLEX) for RNs, a rigorous six-hour test, and supply the Louisiana State Board of Nursing (LSBN) with all required transcripts and documentation, including fingerprints for a criminal background check.

 Students can begin their nursing careers in two years through one of the many RN programs in Louisiana.
-Many nurses find more opportunities by earning a higher education, often turning to online RN to BSN programs in Louisiana.
-Nurses who wish to specialize in a particular area such as pediatrics or become stand-alone medical providers or nurse educators must consider online MSN programs in Louisiana and doctorate of nursing practice degrees.
+Many nurses turn to online RN-to-BSN programs in Louisiana to earn a higher education and find more opportunities.
+Nurses who wish to specialize in a particular area, such as pediatrics, or become stand-alone medical providers or nurse educators must consider online MSN programs in Louisiana and doctorate of nursing practice degrees.
 Accelerated nursing programs in Louisiana can shorten the time it takes an RN to complete bachelor's and master's programs.

-A BSN degree requires at least four years to earn.
+A BSN degree requires at least four years of study.
 Master's programs require an additional two years, while a doctorate takes another three to five years to complete.
-While online nursing degrees offer students greater flexibility than traditional on-campus programs, students are still required to complete hands-on learning.
+While online nursing degrees offer students greater flexibility than traditional on-campus programs, students must still complete hands-on learning.
 Many schools begin with a pre-nursing curriculum that includes general education courses in English, history, and math, and foundational courses such as anatomy, physiology, and biology.
-Because nursing programs often have more applicants than schools can accommodate, students seeking admission to Louisiana nursing schools must focus on pre-nursing classes to ensure they complete all required pre-requisites.
+Because nursing programs receive more applicants than schools can accommodate, students seeking admission to Louisiana nursing schools must focus on pre-nursing classes to ensure they complete all required prerequisites.
 Many programs may ask for personal and academic references and interviews with applicants.

 All nurses must pass the NCLEX-RN exam before being granted a license to practice nursing.
-The test utilizes the five-step nursing process with multiple choice questions, covering everything from general knowledge to testing a candidate’s ability to judge and evaluate information and apply it to specific patient needs.
+The test utilizes the five-step nursing process with multiple choice questions, covering student's knowledge and testing their ability to judge and evaluate information and apply it to specific patient needs.
 Students have six hours to complete the test, with two short breaks.
-The test costs about $200.
+The test costs roughly $200.

 Nursing Licensure in Louisiana

 Every state regulates the nursing profession, setting minimum standards that applicants must meet before being granted a license.
-Graduates of approved nursing schools in Louisiana and nursing-degree holders may apply for an RN license from the Louisiana State Board of Nursing.
+Graduates of approved doctorate of nursing practice degrees and nursing-degree holders may apply for an RN license from the LSBN.
 The state board provides an authorization to test, which the NCLEX requires to register for the exam.

-Graduates must pass the test within four years of completing their nursing education, and may only take the test four times.
-The state conducts a background check of all nursing applicants, and applicants cannot have any pending criminal or civil charges.
-Because many nursing graduates often have offers of employment when leaving school, Louisiana offers a temporary 90-day permit.
+Graduates must pass the test within four years of completing their nursing education and may only take the test four times.
+The state conducts a background check of all nursing applicants, and applicants cannot hold any pending criminal or civil charges.
+Because many nursing graduates often receive offers of employment when leaving school, Louisiana provides a temporary 90-day permit.
 Only residents of Louisiana are eligible for this permit.
-The expedited permit does require an additional fee.
-Louisiana recognizes advanced practice registered nurses for certified nurse practitioners, nurse midwives, or nurse anesthetists.
+The expedited permit requires an additional fee.
+Louisiana recognizes advanced practice registered nurses (APRN) for certified nurse practitioners, nurse midwives, or nurse anesthetists.

 Applicants for the APRN must provide transcripts of their education, such as transcripts from an online nursing program in Louisiana.
-The state grants licenses on a calendar-year basis, from January to December, regardless of when the initial application is made.
+The state grants licenses on a calendar-year basis, from January to December, regardless of the initial application date.
 Nurses must renew their license during the fall of each year to avoid fines or a lapse in their license.

 Nursing Licensing Costs in Louisiana